tanvir-ishraq/A.R.M.O.R-Armament-Models-Recognizer/README.md

 <br>
 A comprehensive image classification model from data collection, dataset cleaning, model training, full deployment and API integration. <br/>
 <img src = "hf_deployment/ARMOR_gradio_app.png" width="830" > <br>
-The model was developed as a security measure that can classify comprehensive 22 different types of most common military armaments posing threat for civilians on land and Civilian security. <br/>
+The model was developed as a security measure that can classify comprehensive 22 different types of most common military armaments posing threat for civilians on land and overall civilian security. <br/>
 * I carried out comprehensive research on the most typical armaments category.  <br/>
 * I researched the most produced and available armaments in modern times. <br/>
 * I researched the most used armaments in military activities and conflicts in modern times. <br/>